 In cases where temporarily (i) the working hours at the workplace are significantly reduced or (ii) activity in the workplace is wholly or partially suspended, due to the general economic, sectoral or regional crisis, or exigent causes (zorlayıcı sebep), a short-time working practice may be allowed in the workplace for up to three months and the proportionate cut in employees’ paycheck would be compensated (up to a limit) by government allowances durıng this period provided that the company’s relevant application is found to be appropriate.
 The Turkish Court of Appeals has found that situations such as quarantines due to epidemics are exigent causes.
 Therefore, COVID-19 would be deemed an exigent cause allowing for short-time work practices at the work place, which would entitle the employees to short-term work allowances, provided minimum social security and working day conditions are met.
 The President’s office’s press release of March 18, 2020 has indicated that the processes required to benefit from the short term work allowances will be facilitated and accelerated.

-As per Temporary Article 8 of the Law in Relation with Minimizing the Effects of Novel Coronavirus (COVID-19) Pandemic on Economic and Social Life and Law on the Amendment of Various Laws numbered 7244 (“Law No.7244”) the short-time working allowance will be paid on the basis of employers’ declarations, without prior confirmation of compliance due to COVID-19.
+As per Article 8 of the Law in Relation with Minimizing the Effects of Novel Coronavirus (COVID-19) Pandemic on Economic and Social Life and Law on the Amendment of Various Laws numbered 7244 (“Law No.7244”) the short-time working allowance will be paid on the basis of employers’ declarations, without prior confirmation of compliance due to COVID-19.
 However, any over payment made due to false employer declarations would be collected from the employer with legal interest.
-This article came into force on 27 April 2020, to be effective as of 29 February 2020.
+This article came into force on 17 April 2020, to be effective as of 29 February 2020.
+The term of short term work allowance support has been extended by one month in 29 June 2020.

 - Compensatory work: